Church in Wales: Structure

 Monmouth was created from one of the archdeaconries of Llandaff diocese, largely following the boundaries of the traditional (pre-1974) county of Monmouthshire.
 Swansea and Brecon was created from the eastern part of the St Davids diocese, largely corresponding to the present day city and county of Swansea and the traditional counties of Breconshire and Radnorshire (now part of the county of Powys).

 Each diocese is divided into two or three archdeaconries, with 15 of these in total.
 Each has an archdeacon, who is responsible to the bishop for its administration.
 The archdeaconries are further divided into deaneries.

 Each diocese has its own cathedral, the "mother church" of the diocese and the seat of the bishop - literally, as the cathedral holds the 'cathedra', the bishop's chair.
 In the cathedral are held important events such as the enthronement of a new bishop and the ordination of priests and deacons.
 Each cathedral has a dean, appointed to manage the cathedral, with the assistance of the chapter.
 Together with the archdeacons, the dean of the cathedral is one of the most prominent clerics of the diocese, after the bishop.
 The chapter is composed of the dean and a number of canons selected from among the clerics of the diocese.

-Diocesan and episcopal coats of arms

-The following episcopal coats of arms are those each bishop is privileged to carry whilst in office.
-The diocesan coat of arms is identical to the episcopal version except that it is not surmounted by the mitre.
-With the introduction of the new logos for many of the diocese, their strict use has fallen away during recent years (generally since 2006 onwards) and, as such, the coats of arms are often used synonymously.